Finasteride is one of the most common forms of treatment that are given to the 85% of men who experience hair loss by the age of 50 .

 Dutasteride works in a similar way to Finasteride, by blocking DHT, so if you want to reduce the chances of sexual side effects, topical treatments like Minoxidil may be your best option as they don’t affect your hormones.
 Learn more in our comparison of Finasteride vs Minoxidil.

-If you’d like a more permanent solution, you could also think about getting a hair transplant with us at Wimpole Clinic.
-We’re experts at performing both FUE (Follicular Unit Extraction) transplants and FUT (Follicular Unit Transplantations) that provide patients with long-lasting, natural-looking hair growth.
+If you’d like a more pernmanent solution, you could also think about getting an FUE hair transplant (Follicular Unit Extraction) with us at Wimpole Clinic.
+We’re experts at performing both FUE transplants and FUT (Follicular Unit Transplantations) that provide patients with long-lasting, natural-looking hair growth.

 If you’d like to find out more about hair transplants and how the process at Wimpole Clinic works, get in touch with us today.